Code

 Teaching

-Active learning will allow students to learn via collaboration, cooperation, and peer-based learning.
-Activities may include interactive lectures, clinical skills demonstration and supervised practice, small group activities, case-based discussions, workshops and tutorials.
+This module is taught predominantly using asynchronous material.
+Active learning will allow candidates to learn via collaboration, cooperation, and peer-based learning.
+Activities may include small group activities, case-based discussions, workshops and tutorials.

 Assessment